 Bricco Coal Fired pizza is popular with diners who enjoy high end coal fired pizza, known for it's crunchy, yet tender, and tasty crust topped with fresh home made and imported ingredients.

-Owned and operated by Vincenzo Barone since April 2014, he also owns Barone's Tuscan Grill in Moorestown and is part of the family (brother Giovanni, father Guido) behind Collingswood's long-running Villa Barone.
+Owned and operated by Vincenzo Barone, who also owns Barone's Tuscan Grill in Moorestown and is part of the family (brother Giovanni, father Guido) behind Collingswood's long-running Villa Barone.

-The cooking and preparation process used by Barone is whats sets them apart from the other popularr pizza joints who use a cookie cutter approach, and heavy packaged toppings.
+The cooking and preparation process used by Barone is whats sets them apart from the other popular pizza places who use a cookie cutter approach, and heavy packaged toppings.

 Bricco uses one of the most expensive pizza ovens in the world.
 It requires a 2 hour pre-lighting process and hourly monitoring in order to provide a tasty crust and pizza.